dmo575/social_website/README.md

 Similar situation as with security.

 These are some things implemented that I consider optimization-themed:
-- **Client-side input validation**: saves time to the server.
+- **Client-side input validation**: Saves time to the server.
 I do check the same things in the server again because I imagine the client is not to be trusted.
 But for non bad actors this saves the potential back and forth with the server.
-Something I have to work on for this feature is having a cenrtalized place for these rules.
-Right now if I want a password to be minimum 8 characters, I have to specify that rule on both the server and the client separately, so mismatches can happen.

-**TODO**:

-- Optimize sessionId refresh rules: instead of every time, a refresh expiration date.
+**Optimization - TODO**:
+- Find a single source of truth for input validation that the client and the backend can relate to.
+Database probably.

-### Other TODOs
+### Other things:
+- For the sessions, the backend run a second thread that scans the table every X time and removes expired keys, so I implement Optimistic locking for the session table (WIP).

+### Backlog:
 - Create tests
 - Database for translation: Have the website text in a database and allow for different languages
 - Card that explains the website features (Auth, languages, etc).
 - Markdown ?
+- Work on concurrency.
+Do transactions and lock levels.